In a Nutshell:

-Each massage is capped at a fifteen-minute time limit, and there’s no way to adjust it, but of course, if fifteen minutes of massage bliss isn’t enough for you, it’s easy enough to order up another one as soon as the first one ends.
+Each massage is capped at a fifteen-minute time limit, and there’s no way to adjust it, but of course, if fifteen minutes of massage bliss isn’t enough for you, it’s easy enough to order another one as soon as the first one ends.

 If you don’t want what the auto-programs offer, you can, of course, create your own custom massage experience via the simple, well-designed remote, which includes the ability to direct the rollers to focus on specific areas (zone and spot massage modes).

-On the whole, then, the Synca Wellness CirC offers more than we expected.
-Although it should be noted that if you’re willing to spend even a little more money, you can get a chair that offers much more in the way of basic massage functionality.
+On the whole, the Synca Wellness CirC offers more than we expected.
+However, it should be noted that if you’re willing to spend even a little more money, you can get a chair that offers much more in the way of basic massage functionality.
 Of course, the issue then might be that the chair in question wouldn’t fit into whatever space you have available, so it’s a tradeoff, to be sure.

 The CirC also offers a modest number of airbags, ten in all, and can deliver an airbag-based massage to your hips, glutes, and thighs.